austinigbe/neptool/README.md

 # neptool
 NEP project distribution on geospatial dashboard.
-This is for information purpuses only
+This is for information purpose only